Hamburger Menu IconMenu Close Icon

 Early intervention has proven to make a huge difference, with children with CP who did aggressive therapy at an early age having a higher overall functioning.

-Treatment can include any (or all) of the following:
+Treatment for cerebral palsy symptoms can include any (or all) of the following:

 • Medications: Medications can help relax stiff muscles and reduce unwanted movements.
 Seizure medications can also effectively treat epilepsy, a common co-occurring condition of cerebral palsy.